Your personal scheduling agent

 "Buffer period" results will be released later that day

-First day of Q1 and fall semester core and elective courses
+First day of Q3 and spring semester core courses

 - Reminder: your utilities are weighted by a section's CU value.